bunny-rgb/Valentine/README.md

 ## 🌟 Project Overview

-**Valentine Week** is an interactive romantic web application that creates a cinematic journey through 7 days of Valentine's celebrations.
+**Valentine Week** is an interactive romantic web application that I creates for my love of life as a cinematic journey through 7 days of Valentine's celebrations.
 Each day unlocks automatically at midnight, revealing new surprises, emotions, and interactive experiences.

 ### ✨ Main Features